Alienum phaedrum torquatos nec eu, vis detraxit periculis ex, nihil expetendis in mei. Mei an pericula euripidis, hinc partem.

 Inspired by Robert, our goal is to provide communication devices for families with non-verbal autistic children.

-The Robert Norton Foundation was founded by Isabel Norton in 2021.
-With your help, we hope to distribute at least 200 of our AAC devices in 2023-2024.
+The Robert Norton Foundation was co-founded by Isabel Norton and Mark Little in 2021.
+With your help, we hope to distribute at least 200 of our AAC (Augmentative and Alternative Communication) devices in 2023-2024.
 These devices will make it possible for non-verbal autistic children to communicate with family members and caregivers and improve the quality of their lives.
+To learn more about Robert’s journey and the inspiration for our non-profit foundation, click here.

 Unlike traditional devices and applications, parents and caregivers will be able to customize the devices to their specific needs.
 In addition, the audio can be set to English or Spanish.
-Our latest version includes over 200 PECS cards.
+Our latest version includes over 200 PECS (Picture Exchange Communication System) cards.
 We will be expanding the library as we continue to develop our application.

 Please donate and follow us on social media.
 We appreciate your support!